alianjiku-cmd/Markdown-practice-md./README.md

-# Markdown-practice-mdExercise 1- ( learning goals)# To improve my computer skills and competency in my career#                                                                                               (This semester)## In this semester I should be able to know different commands used in Git Github,python and other topics introduced with
+# Markdown-practice-mdExercise 1- ( learning goals)# To improve my computer skills and competency in my career#                                                                                               (This semester)## In this semester I should be able to know different commands used in Git Github,python and other topics introduced.
-                                                      this given time.
+##markdown exercise 2-(**My future** will be based on *creativity* and 'innovation' as use te learnt skills)